google/gvisor/content/docs/architecture_guide/performance.md

 figure shows the result of using gVisor to serve small pieces of static content with predictably poor results.
 This workload represents `apache` serving a single file sized 100k to a client running [ApacheBench][ab] with varying levels of concurrency.
-The high overhead comes principles from a VFS implementation needs improvement, with several internal serialization points (since all requests are reading the same file).
+The high overhead comes principally from the VFS implementation that needs improvement, with several internal serialization points (since all requests are reading the same file).
 Note that some of some of network stack performance issues also impact this benchmark.